Express Oil Change & Tire Engineers: Continued Growth & Private-Equity

 In 2013, as Express Oil Change had expanded to nearly 200 locations across 13 states, Carousel Capital reacquired the company from Thompson Street.
 Expresst acquired Birmingham-based Tire Engineers, a company with seven locations.

 By February 2014, Express had co-branded 20 of its 88 corporate stores to Express Oil Change & Tire Engineers, with plans to rebrand the remaining locations, and offering the 112 franchise locations the opportunity to rebrand as well.
 The Tire Engineers stores would not be offered as a franchise model, nor would the stand-alone tire stores be co-branded.
 The combined company acquired additional tire brands: Savannah Tire, Trax Tires, Upton Tire, Epperly Tire, among others.

 In June 2017, Express Oil Change & Tire Engineers, which had become the 10th-largest fast lube chain in the United States, was acquired by San Francisco-based private equity firm Golden Gate Capital.
 Shortly thereafter, in November 2017, Express acquired Brakes Plus of Denver, CO.
 The Brakes Plus stores would not be offered as a franchise model, nor be rebranded.

-In February 2018, Golden Gate announced a merger of Express Oil Change & Tire Engineers and Brakes Plus with its newly-acquired Mavis Discount Tire of Millwood, NY, thus creating one of the largest automotive maintenance providers in the United States, known as Mavis Tire Express Services Corp.
+In February 2018, Golden Gate announced a merger of Express Oil Change & Tire Engineers and Brakes Plus with its newly acquired Mavis Discount Tire of Millwood, NY, itself having purchased the Cole Muffler & Brake franchise a decade prior, thus creating one of the largest automotive maintenance providers in the United States, known as Mavis Tire Express Services Corp.